wp-plugins/miwoftp/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MiwoFTP is a smart, fast and lightweight file manager plugin that operates from WordPress back-end.
+MiwoFTP is a smart, fast and lightweight file manager plugin that operates from the back-end of WordPress.

 == Description ==

 MiwoFTP is a smart, fast and lightweight file manager plugin.
 It operates from WordPress back-end so you don't have to use any FTP program anymore.
 You can browse folders, create, edit, copy, move, delete, search, upload and download files and much more.

-* Compatible with WordPress 3.5 or higher
 * Browsing files and folders
 * Showing names, file sizes, file types and permissions
 * Copying, moving and deleting files